pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 This section gives the values that can be used for interoperability testing before IANA makes permanent assignments.
 The section will be removed when IANA makes permanent assignments.

-  * DELEG QType code is 65432
+  * DELEG RRtype code is 65432
+  * DELEGI RRtype code is 65433
   * DELEG EDNS Flag Bit is 3
   * DELEG DNSKEY Flag Bit is 14